 Everyone is doing beautifully - the puppies are bulking out and their lovely coats are developing nicely.
 You can probably see such a difference in their looks over the last few weeks, they really are beautiful pups!

 We have had another successful week - everyone is now microchipped and have been registered in my name.
 When the puppies are about to leave us for their new families I will change the details of their microchip into their new owners name.

 As well as new fruit, vegetables and offal to try each day, we have provided them with some new natural chews to explore.

 We highly recommend antlers from Green and Wilds (we have a 10% discount for you, just follow the link on the litters home page).
 We recommend small - medium and also the antlers that have been cut in half to expose the bone marrow.

-There are also many dried treats and chews that I recommend but below are some of our firm favourites here :
+There are also many other dried treats and chews that I would recommend, but below are some of our firm favourites here :